Kriptikz/evore/sdk/README.md

 ### Autodeploy Balance

-A PDA that holds the user's deposited SOL for autodeploys.
+The **managed_miner_auth PDA** holds the user's deposited SOL for autodeploys.
+This is the same PDA that acts as the authority for the ORE miner.

 - **Only the user** can deposit or withdraw
 - **Only the executor** can deploy from it
 - Funds are completely separated from user's main wallet
+- Derived via `getManagedMinerAuthPda(manager, authId)`

 ### Security Model